ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 Docker requires that the vm.max_map_count be substantially greater than the default.
 This section describes the steps to setting the `vm.max_map_count` to an appropriate number.

+*NOTE*: Do not confuse the `sysctl` command with the `systemctl` command.
+The command for getting and setting system parameters is `sysctl` not `systemctl`.

 To make an immediate (but ephemeral) change to the `vm.max_map_count` system parameter:

     sysctl -w vm.max_map_count=262144

-NOTE: The above command does not persist the setting to any configuration file.
+*NOTE*: The above command does not persist the setting to any configuration file, thus the vm.max_map_count will revert to its default value on reboot.

 In order to have the `vm.max_map_count` carry over through a reboot, edit the `/etc/sysctl.conf` file and add a line to define the value: